stragulus/filebot/README.md

+# No, I will not be updating this. go read the license/readme in the original repo, then stop fucking asking.

 This is a fork to provide up-to-date Windows installers and JARs.
 The only change to the FileBot code is removing the donate nag on quit.